 - Allow the skin to dry uncovered overnight in the fridge.
 If you need it sooner, place it in the air fryer or oven at a low temperature of 250° F (121° C ) for about an hour to dry the skin.

-- Divide the meat into 3-inch thick pieces to get plenty of crispy exterior while the inside stays juicy.
+- Cut the meat into 3-inch thick pieces to get plenty of crispy exterior while the inside stays juicy.
 Rub salt on all sides, except for the skin (which was previously salted).
 As an option, you can score the skin to expose more fat if it is too thick underneath; this will help render the fat and draw out the moisture, resulting in crispier skin.

-- Set a Dutch oven (pot or wok) with about 1½ inches of oil over high heat.
+- Set a heavy-bottomed pot or wok with about 1½ inches of oil over high heat.
 Make sure the oil is very hot—375° F (190° C) if using a thermometer.
-Place the meat with its skin side down first, then reduce the heat slightly to prevent the meat from browning too quickly.

-- Let them cool slightly, then slice them into bite-size pieces.
+- Transfer them on a wire rack or paper towels to drain excess oil.
+Let them cool slightly, then slice them into bite-sized pieces.

 Notes